-Recipients of university scholarships may deduct one-half the value of their scholarship from fees required in September.
-The balance of the scholarship is applied to fees due in January.
+Recipients of university scholarships may deduct one-half the value of their scholarship from fees required on September 15, 2019.
+The balance of the scholarship is applied to fees due on January 15, 2020.
 Students should note that no reduction in fees is allowed for late entrance.